Submission Guidelines for Writers & Artists

-- Like most literary magazines, our staff is small, and the volume of submissions is large; please be patient.
+- Like most literary magazines, our staff is small and the volume of submissions large; please be patient.
 We will respond as quickly as possible.

 - New Letters accepts no responsibility for, and will not engage in correspondence about, lost or damaged unsolicited manuscripts sent to us.